ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-troubleshooting.md

 {: #ibm-hlfsupport-v2-troubleshooting-ingress-issue}
 {: troubleshoot}

-When deploying a new IBM Cloud Kubernetes Service cluster and a new IBM Blockchain Platform environment, the IBM Blockchain Platform user interface is unable to connect to the provision components.
+When deploying a new IBM Cloud Kubernetes Service cluster and a new {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric environment, the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric user interface is unable to connect to the provision components.
 The component status does not turn green even when the pod shows it is running fine from the IBM Cloud Kubernetes Service user interface or the command line interface (CLI).
 {: tsSymptoms}

-You may also see errors connecting to the proxy URL such as the following reported by the IBM Blockchain Platform console:
+You may also see errors connecting to the proxy URL such as the following reported by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console:

 ```
 "stitch_msg": "unable to get block: grpc web proxy's message: "Response closed without headers".
 This can happen when encountering CORS or untrusted TLS issues with the grpc web proxy.",
 ```
 {: codeblock}

 This problem can occur when the cluster is created after 01 December 2020 with version 1.18 or higher.
-Or, after you finish deploying the IBM Blockchain Platform while the Kubernetes user interface or CLI still displays the pod as running, but the orderer or the peer user interface does not appear online.
+Or, after you finish deploying the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric while the Kubernetes user interface or CLI still displays the pod as running, but the orderer or the peer user interface does not appear online.
 {: tsCauses}

 Before resolving this problem, you can check the application load balancer (ALB) replica set by running `kubectl get replicasets -n kube-system` and look for result similar to `public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57    2         2         2       24h`.